Students from some countries will need a visa to enter the UK.

 We will meet you at the airport.
-You can contact us for current taxi prices.
+Please contact us for current taxi prices.
+You will need to book in advance.

 Direct bus from airport to Cambridge.
 For information on bus timetables look at the www.nationalexpress.co.uk website.